waynebreeze2/waynebreeze2/README.md

 - 👋 Hi, I’m @waynebreeze2
-- 👀 I’m interested in hacking
+- 👀 I’m interested in ICT
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on python
 - 📫 How to reach me telegram @el_maestro1